manda-linda/protractor-errors/README.md

 The module is configured by passing the following args or setting them inside the Protractor config:

+`params.errorsList`: { suite: string; spec: string}[],
-`params.errorsPath`: string, directory where the `JUnitXmlReporter` will write output and the module will look for previous run data.
+`params.errorsPath`: string, directory where the `JUnitXmlReporter` will write output and the module will look for previous run data is no `params.errorsList` is defined.
 I recommend setting this in the Protractor configuration file since this should not change often.

 `params.currentTime`: string, timestamp of the current test run.
 Triggering the test with the `protractor-error` cli runner will